 No specific rule exists concerning the possibility of referring to or relying on information disclosed in arbitral proceedings in subsequent proceedings.
-Parties are free to agree specifically on this question.
+Parties are free to agree on a set of guidelines regarding this question.

 13 Remedies / Interests / Costs

 13.1 Are there limits on the types of remedies (including damages) that are available in arbitration (e.g., punitive damages)?